amazeeio/docs/step_by_step_guides/technical_requirements.md

 ## Git

 Git is a version control system that is widely used for software development and other version control tasks.
-To deploy code to amazee.io it's necessary to use git.
+To deploy code to amazee.io it is necessary to use git.

 **Further read: [Set Up Git](https://help.github.com/articles/set-up-git/)**